monsuratolaosebikan/Gifdo/README.md

 - [Screen Recording](http://www.androidauthority.com/android-customization-screen-recording-adb-599331/) - how to make a screen recording using adb shell

 ## What I learned
 Completing this project gave me a crash course in android development.
+I learned how to start activities and fragments, use recycler and card views, make an HTTP request, read and write to the built in sqlite database, and add external libraries to my project.
+And finally, I learned the pitfals of layouts not showing up as you want them to and how to fix some common issues.

 ## License
 MIT License